sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ### Review gaps in visibilities

 While engaging with a wide range of organizations and their security products, it has been the author's professional opinion that there is often this false sense of security when it comes to the alerting capabilities of these security products.
 To many times these security products come with a large set of default alert rules but the organizations lack the visibility in their logs for the rules to alert on.
-How can an orgainization actually validate that they have the needed visibility in their data sources for their alerts to actually provide detection.
+How can an orgainization actually validate that they have the needed visibility in their data sources for their alerts to actually provide detection?

 This is actually very easy to do with the help of the MITRE Navigator.
 Since we already have the Windows and Windows-Sysmon data sources loaded lets compare them to the Sigma rules and see where we lack visibility.